anchpop/Nominal/README.md

 # Nominal

- An efficient and easy-to-use library for defining datatypes with binders, and automatically handling bound variables and alpha-equivalence.
+ An efficient and easy-to-use Haskell library for defining datatypes with binders, and automatically handling bound variables and alpha-equivalence.
 It is based on Gabbay and Pitts's theory of nominal sets.